-After engagements in Stuttgart, Frankfurt, Hamburg and Milan – in Giorgio Strehler’s production of Così fan tutte and Fidelio, conducted by Riccardo Muti – Kaufmann moved on to the Zürich Opera in 2001.
-From there he began his international career, appearing at the Royal Opera House, Covent Garden in London, Paris Opera, Deutsche Oper Berlin, Berlin State Opera, Teatro alla Scala in Milan, Vienna State Opera, Metropolitan Opera, Lyric Opera of Chicago and Salzburg Festival.
-In 2010, Kaufmann made his debut at the Bayreuth Festival as the title role in Lohengrin in a spectacular staging by Hans Neuenfels.
+After engagements in Stuttgart, Frankfurt, Hamburg and Milan – in Giorgio Strehler’s production of Così fan tutte and Fidelio with Riccardo Muti on the podium – Kaufmann moved on to the Zurich Opera in 2001.
+From there, he began his international career.
+Appearances followed at the Salzburg Festival, Lyric Opera of Chicago, Paris Opéra, Royal Opera House – Covent Garden in London, La Scala in Milan, Deutsche Oper Berlin, State Opera in Berlin, Vienna State Opera and Metropolitan Opera in New York.
+In 2010, he made his début at the Bayreuth Festival as Lohengrin in a spectacular staging by Hans Neuenfels.

-Kaufmann is just as internationally in demand in the Italian and French repertoires as he is in German opera.
-He has sung Massenet’s Werther in Paris and Vienna and Cavaradossi in Puccini’s Tosca in London, at the Met and La Scala.
+Kaufmann is just as much in demand internationally in the Italian and French repertoires as he is in German opera.
+He has sung Massenet’s Werther in Paris and Vienna and Cavaradossi in Puccini’s Tosca in London, at the Met and at La Scala.
 His intensive characterizations of Don José in Bizet’s Carmen and Werther in Massenet’s opera took opera fans throughout the world by storm.
 Kaufmann loves portraying shattered characters, immersing himself in their world and making their thoughts and emotions strikingly believable.

 2013 was the year of Wagner and Verdi.
-After the Met’s new production of Parsifal and the revival of Don Carlos at the Royal Opera House in London, Kaufmann also portrayed the title role in Don Carlos in Munich and Salzburg.
-Furthermore, he sang two Verdi roles for the first time in new productions at the Bayerische Staatsoper: Manrico in Il Trovatore and Alvaro in La Forza del Destino.
-In February and March of 2014, Kaufmann portrayed Massenet’s Werther in a new production at the Met, and in June he debuted as Des Grieux in Puccini’s Manon Lescaut at the Royal Opera House.
+After the Met’s new production of Parsifal and the revival of Don Carlo at the Royal Opera House in London, Kaufmann also portrayed the title role in Don Carlo in Munich and Salzburg.
+Furthermore, he undertook two Verdi roles for the first time: Manrico in Il Trovatore and Alvaro in La Forza del Destino, both in new productions at the Bayerische Staatsoper.
+In February and March of 2014, he portrayed the title role in Massenet’s Werther in a new production at the Met, and in June he gave his debut as Des Grieux in Puccini’s Manon Lescaut at the Royal Opera House.

-In January of 2017, Kaufmann returned to the Paris Opera in Claus Guth’s production of Lohengrin, after which he sang the title role in Andrea Chenier in Munich.
-In June, he made his long awaited role debut as Otello at the Royal Opera House in London, about which the New York Times claimed “Kaufmann sings an Otello for the ages.
+In January of 2017, Kaufmann returned to the Paris Opéra with Claus Guth’s production of Lohengrin.
+In March, he was the protagonist in Munich’s new production of Andrea Chenier.
+In June, he made his long awaited role debut as Otello at the Royal Opera House in London; “Kaufmann sings an Otello for the ages” was the headline of the NY Times’ review.
 A week after the premiere, the production was broadcasted in cinemas all over the world.
-In August of 2017, the tenor returned to the Sydney Opera House for several performances of Parsifal.
-His first engagement of the 2017/18 season was the French version of Verdi’s Don Carlos in Paris, staged by Krysztof Warlikowski and conducted by Philippe Jordan.
-In November of 2017, Kaufmann embarked on his first recital tour throughout China with Lied recitals in Shezhen, Guangzhou and Beijing and an opera concert in Shanghai.
+In August, he returned to the Sydney Opera House for several performances of Parsifal.
+His first production in the 2017/18 season was the French version of Verdi’s Don Carlos in Paris, staged by Krzysztof Warlikowski and conducted by Philippe Jordan.
+In November of 2017, Kaufmann presented his first recital tour in China with Lied recitals in Shezhen, Guangzhou and Beijing and an opera concert in Shanghai.

-Kaufmann’s versatility as an artist is documented on a number of CD’s and DVD’s in performances of such works as Lohengrin, Walküre, Parsifal, Königskinder, Ariadne auf Naxos, Don Carlos, Tosca, Andrea Chenier, Adriana Lecouvreur, Werther and Carmen.
-His solo albums “Verismo”, “Wagner” and “Verdi” were bestsellers only a few weeks after being released.
-In 2011, Kaufmann was presented with the coveted Opera News Award in New York.
+Kaufmann’s versatility has been documented on a number of CD’s and DVD’s in performances of such works as Lohengrin, Walküre, Parsifal, Königskinder, Ariadne auf Naxos, Don Carlo, La Forza del Destino, Aida, Tosca, Adriana Lecouvreur, Werther and Carmen.
+His solo albums are bestsellers only a few weeks after being released.
+In 2011, he was presented the coveted “Opera News Award” in New York.
 Shortly afterwards, Kaufmann was named a “Chevalier de l’Orde de l’Art et des Lettres” by French culture minister Frédéric Mitterand.
-Kaufmann has been selected several times as Singer of the Year by the classical music magazines Opernwelt, Diapason and Musical America, as well as by the juries of Echo-Klassik and the inaugural International Opera Awards (London 2013).
+Kaufmann has been selected several times as “Singer of the Year” by the classical music magazines “Opernwelt”, “Diapason” and “Musical America”, as well as by the juries of “Echo-Klassik” and the inaugural “International Opera Awards” (London 2013).